SaxySam/Git_Instructions/README.md

 ---

-## Hosting Multiple Separate Repositories as branches under One Repository
+## Merging Multiple Separate Repositories into branches under One Single Repository

 If you run out of repository space or need to organise your repositories, you may want to merge multiple repositories into separate branches of a single repository.